-Throughout our 50-year history, we have offered clients deep expertise with consistent leadership.
+Throughout our history, we have offered clients deep expertise with consistent leadership.
 Mueller has had four visionary presidents during our five decades of practice, overseeing a team of engineers committed to the highest standards for professional performance, ethics, and integrity.

 We are especially proud of our portfolio.
 A look back at our projects and clients reveals a “Who’s Who” of world-renowned museums, esteemed colleges and universities, and Fortune 500 corporate clients.
 We’ve assisted many of them, including the Smithsonian Institution, Georgetown University, Northrop Grumman, and the John F. Kennedy Center for the Performing Arts, with multiple projects over several years.
 We look forward to continuing these partnerships and building relationships with new clients in the years ahead.

 1966 - Mueller is established in Glen Burnie, Maryland, and is originally known as Engineering Services Company, or ENSERCO.

 1968 - Richard Mueller is named president.
 The company, which has eight employees, changes its name to Mueller.
 The firm engineers the expansion of North Arundel Hospital.
 Gene Nerf, one of the firm’s first employees, works closely on the hospital expansion with Richard Mueller.

 1972 - Began work for the Washington National Cathedral.
 Over the next several years, projects would include the design of custom-fit HVAC systems for the cathedral’s west front.

 1973 - Andrew Parker joins the firm.
 Mueller begins to implement innovations in solar technology and designs a solar energy system for the White House.